contao/docs/docs/manual/performance/http-caching.en.md

 The Contao Managed Edition comes with a caching proxy that is also written in PHP and sits directly in front of Contao.
 This means that every response that Contao generates is sent through our caching proxy before it is delivered to the client and is cached according to the HTTP headers or not.

 {{% notice tip %}}
 It is important to understand that the included proxy knows absolutely **nothing** about Contao.
-Although it is also written inPHP, it is completely independent and knows absolutely nothing about Contao.
+Although it is also written inPHP, it is completely independent and knows absolutely no Contao features.
 Everything it does is based on the headers of the HTTP requests and responses it receives from the client and Contao.

 The big advantage we gain by using HTTP standards is the free choice of the caching proxy, because if the number of visitors is really high, PHP will eventually reach its limits.
 Maybe you will come to the conclusion to use more powerful proxies - explicitly designed for caching - like [Varnish](https://varnish-cache.org/) before Contao.

-But that would lead too far at this point.
+However, this would go too far at this point.

-{{% notice note %}}
-Good to know for you: Whatever settings you have made in the pages, Contao follows the HTTP standards and just works out-of-the-box for you.
+{{% notice note %}}Good to know for you: Whatever settings you have made in the pages, Contao follows the HTTP standards and just works out-of-the-box for you.
 If the requirements become more complex, Contao will not let you down!
 {{% /notice %}}
+%

-## Cached the Shared-Proxy?
+## Cached the shared proxy?

 This section is about what can be stored in the shared cache.
-We don't talk about the private cache anymore, i.e. your personal browser cache, because we want to make sure that as many of our visitors as possible do not have to start Contao but can benefit from the shared cache.
+We don't talk about the private cache anymore, i.e. your personal browser cache, because we want to make sure that as many of our visitors as possible don't have to start Contao but can benefit from the shared cache.

-We already know the most important criterion: The `Cache-Control: public`-Response header.
-If this header is missing, the shared cache will never be able to cache the response.
+We already know the most important criterion: The -Response `Cache-Control: public`header.
+If this header is missing, then the shared cache can never cache this response.
 But there are other criteria as well:

-- The HTTP status code must always `200 OK`be , `301 Permanent Redirect`or `404 Not Found`be (there are a number of other statuses, but they are probably not so relevant for us here)
+- The HTTP status code must always `200 OK`be , `301 Permanent Redirect`or `404 Not Found`be (there are a number of other statuses, but they are not so relevant for us here)
 - `Cache-Control` must not `no-store`contain.
 This value prevents any caching.
-- You need to specify the duration of the cache, i.e`max-age`. or in `s-maxage`the `Cache-Control`header (there are additional headers here as well, but they are not relevant for us)
+- You need to specify the cache duration, i.e`max-age`. or in `s-maxage`the `Cache-Control`header (there are additional headers here as well, but they are not relevant for us)

 In case of the included Contao cache proxy, you can easily check this.
-All responses from Contao will have a `Contao-Cache`header that can have three values:
+All responses from Contao will have a `Contao-Cache`header that can take three values:

 - `miss`

   The Contao cache could not find a cache entry.
-Contao will be started, generate the answer and this answer can not be cached.
+Contao is started, generates the response and this response cannot be stored in the cache.
 - `miss/store`

   The Contao cache could not find a cache entry.
 Contao is started, generates the response and this response can be cached and is stored accordingly.
 - `fresh`

-  The Contao cache has found the cache entry and the response comes directly from the cache.
-Ideally, you should have already noticed the speed.
+  The Contao cache has found the cache entry and the answer comes directly from the cache.
+Ideally, you should already have noticed the speed of the cache.
 In case of `Contao-Cache: fresh`there is also the HTTP`Age` header.
 It tells you how many seconds the cache entry already exists.
 A `Age: 60`means that this entry was created one minute ago.

 {{% notice info %}}
-If the Contao Managed Edition is running in debug mode, the entire cache proxy is disabled as well.
+If the Contao Managed Edition runs in debug mode, the entire cache proxy is also disabled.
 {{% /notice %}}

 ## When Shared Caching cannot work

-As we have seen, there are some basic requirements for HTTP caching to work: In addition to the requirements mentioned above, there are other reasons for Contao `private`to exclude a response from the shared cache:
+As we have seen, there are some basic requirements for HTTP caching to work: In addition to the requirements mentioned above, there are other special reasons for Contao `private`to exclude a response from the shared cache:

-- If the request contains a `Authorization`-HTTP header
+- If the request contains an `Authorization`HTTP header

   The `Authorization`header contains standard authentication details.
 For Contao this means that a module or content element may listen to this header and potentially deliver user-specific data.
 To ensure that non-private data is stored in the shared cache and potentially delivered to another visitor, Contao forces `Cache-Control: private`.
 Contao will also tell you about this: The `Contao-Response-Private-Reason`-header in this case contains `authorization`.